spesmilo/electrum-docs/watchtower.rst

 ~/.electrum/watchtower_db If you open the GUI you can see hown many channels and transactions are in the database.

+Note that the daemon does not need to contain a wallet, nor to have Lightning enabled; the watchtower is only about watching onchain addresses and broadcasting onchain transactions.

 Configure the watchtower in your client
 ---------------------------------------